-Video is fast becoming the most consumed content around.
-Here is some guidance on creating your own and how to make the most of this important tool.
+Video is fast becoming the most consumed content medium around.
+Here is some guidance on how to master B2B video creation and make the most of this important tool.

 According to Forbes, embedding videos on landing pages can increase conversion rates by 80 per cent, and 59 per cent of company decision makers would rather watch a video than read an article or blog post.

-It’s pretty clear, video is only going to become a more important tool for B2B marketers.
+It’s pretty clear that video is only going to become a more important tool for B2B marketers.
 So, why are so many brands still getting it so wrong?

-To make sure your video venture pays off, I’ve compiled a list of tips to consider when creating a B2B video below…
+To make sure your video venture pays off, we’ve compiled this list of tips to consider when creating a B2B video.

 Don’t create a video for the sake of it

-In the race to do the ‘in thing’, many businesses rush to create video content without tying it into their marketing strategy and, more importantly, overall business objectives.
-This might sound obvious, but I’ve seen it happen over and over again.
+In the race to stay ahead of the curve, many businesses rush to create video content without tying it into their marketing strategy and, more importantly, overall business objectives.

 Be emotional and logical